kaneuffe/RTP-microhack/README.md

 ```Shell
 terraform apply
 ```
-9) If there are mayor errors or run terraform destroy and fix the issues before running terraform plan and apply again.
+9) If there are major errors, run terraform destroy and fix the issues before running terraform plan and apply again.
 You can also use terraform destroy once you want to get rid of the environment.
 ```Shell
 terraform destroy
 ```

 ## Alternative GitHub actions
-Instead of running terraform on a terminal on you compute you could use the GitHub actions by cloning the whole repository importing it into a new GitHub repository within your GitHub account.
+Instead of running terraform on a terminal on you computer, you could use the GitHub actions by cloning the whole repository, importing it into a new GitHub repository within your GitHub account.
 To run the terraform template using the GitHub actions within the workflows directory, the following secrets need to be defined:

 - TF_ARM_CLIENT_ID